 Chamomile doesn’t need much fertilizer.
 Remember, it’s a perennial (or self-seeding annual in the case of German chamomile) and grows and spreads easily in the wild, even in not-great conditions.

 However, some container plants need a little extra love because they have access to a more limited store of nutrients.
-A light monthly application of aged compost or diluted all-purpose plant food is all that should be needed.
+A light monthly application of aged compost, diluted fish emulsion or diluted all-purpose plant food is all that should be needed.

 Chamomile generally blooms between June and September, about 8-10 weeks after planting.
 When flowers open, harvest just the flower heads before the petals start to droop.
 Remove stems and leaves before using.

 Dry in a cool, dark place.
 The dried flowers can be stored in a glass jar or container or frozen until ready for use.

 Here’s a great demo of how to harvest chamomile and dry it for tea:

 Like many herbs, chamomile attracts beneficial insects like ladybugs and can boost other plants’ oil production.

 Cucumbers and basil are both plants that benefit from close proximity to chamomile.

 So if you love herbal tea and have some space on your deck or patio this season, consider growing chamomile in a pot.
 You’ll get homegrown, homemade tea and herbal remedies … and bragging rights that you grew it yourself!

 Check out more ideas for your container herb garden: